sedostheatre/sedos.co.uk/input/shows/2024-blank.md

 venue: Bridewell Theatre
 ticket-prices: From £12.50
-additional-ticket-info: "Gala night on Friday 27 September: ticket price includes a free glass of fizz and programme"
+additional-ticket-info: "Gala night on Friday 27 September: ticket price includes a free glass of fizz and programme.
+Performances on Thursday 26 and Friday 27 September will have open captioning. "
 primary-color: "#aea809"
 header-image: /assets/blank-refined.jpg
 header-image-contain: false